tud-sumo/docs/docs/8_events.md

     - The '_highlight_' parameter can be used to colour affected vehicles in the GUI.
     - If '_remove_affected_vehicles_' is given and when set to `True`, affected vehicles are removed from the simulation once the effect is over.
     - Both '_speed_safety_checks_' and '_lc_safety_checks_' are boolean parameters that can be used to disable vehicle safety checks when changing lanes or speed.
 This may be useful when directing vehicles to make unsafe movements as these checks are enabled in SUMO by default.
+    - If '_location_only_' is set to `True` and a set of locations has been given, vehicles are only affected when in these locations. ie. vehicle effects from impacted vehicles are immediately removed once they leave the impacted area.
+    - If '_force_end_' is set to `True`, vehicles impacted by the event immediately have any effects removed at the scheduled end of the event.
+This overrides '_effect_duration_' for individual vehicles and ensures all event effects stop at the end of the event.

+A '_r_effects_' parameter can also be used for both vehicle and edge effects.
+If set to true, all effects are made relative to the values at the start of the event.
+For example, setting `r_effects=True` and having a vehicle action `max_acceleration=0.5` will reduce each vehicle's maximum acceleration by 50% from their individual baselines.

 !!! tip